NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 />
 ```

-The parameters for the DownloadButton are defined in the Portal 2.0 SDK API documentation.
+The parameters for the DownloadButton are defined in the GDC Data Portal 2.0 SDK API documentation.
 The `DownloadButton`
 component will take care of
 calling the GDC API and downloading the data.
 The `DownloadButton` component will also provide status that can be used
 with
 a progress bar or spinner to display the progress of the download.

-The `SaveCohortButton` component is used in the repository application to save a cohort.
+The `SaveCohortButton` component is used in the Repository application to save a cohort.

 ![img.png](images/create_cohort_button.png)